pedroabelleira/jlisp/README.md

 It only exists as a tool to teach myself how languages work.

 ## Getting started
-Make sure you have npm installed on your machine.
+Make sure you have npm installed on your machine and you cloned this repository.
 Then write

 ```bash
 npm run full
 ```

-That will install dependencies, compile the source code, run the tests and, last, run the (basic) REPL.
+That will install dependencies, compile the source code, run the tests and, last, run the REPL.

 Of course, you don't want to wait for the installation and compilation each time you change something, so 'tsc -w' is your friend and then you can use the normal npm commands: